ayushdata/BookGram/README.md

 }
 ```

-Navigate to the server folder from the project root directory, install the dependencies and start the server
+In the project root directory, install the dependencies and start the server
 ```
-$ cd server
 $ npm install
 $ nodemon app
 ```